OpenEntomology/InsectBiodiversityEvolution/background.md

 Course organization
 -------------------

-For collaborative development purposes the course has been divided into several modules or units:
+For collaborative development purposes the course has been divided into several modules or *units*:
 * Introduction – mostly logistics but also addresses the following questions: What are arthropods?
 What is systematics and why is it relevant?
 * Arthropod morphology – lays the groundwork for understanding adaptations, evolution, and diagnosis
 * Systematics and evolution – basics of evolution (natural selection, adaptation, Hox genes), history of classification and phylogenetics (Aristotle to Hennig and beyond); puts our knowledge into context